Grand Army Plaza: History

+In 1895, three bronze sculpture groups were added to the 1892 Soldiers' and Sailors' Arch.

 In 1926, the plaza, previously known as Prospect Park Plaza, was renamed Grand Army Plaza to commemorate the sixtieth anniversary of the foundation of the Grand Army of the Republic, a fraternal organization composed of veterans of the Union Army and other military services who served in the American Civil War.

 In 1975, Grand Army Plaza became a National Historic Landmark.
 A private funding campaign in 1999 was established to restore the monument.
 In 2018, keystones from the roof fell and protective barriers were placed around the monument to safeguard pedestrians.
-A full restoration of the arch and statue is set for 2021, sponsored by the City and Prospect Park Alliance.
+A full restoration of the arch and statue was done in 2021, sponsored by the City and Prospect Park Alliance.

 In 2008, a competition was held for designs to reorganize Grand Army Plaza to make it a more integral part of Prospect Park and more accessible to pedestrians.
 At the same time, the New York City Department of Transportation (NYCDOT) made improvements in accessibility, putting sidewalks and planters in many of the striped areas.
 These improvements made it somewhat easier and safer for pedestrians and cyclists to cross from the park to the library and to the plaza.
 The changes made by the NYCDOT were modest in comparison to those in the designs in the competition, most of which called for the rerouting of some of the vast traffic flow.

 In November 2022, the NYCDOT started soliciting public feedback for a proposal to close Grand Army Plaza permanently to vehicular traffic, converting the plaza to a pedestrian zone.
 The proposed pedestrian zone would connect with Underhill and Vanderbilt Avenues; these roads are part of the city's Open Streets program, where vehicular traffic is restricted during certain times of day.